Please see below for information about:

 Establishing academic advising:

-As the longest standing single publication for academic advisors, the NACADA Journal exerts a profound impact on the field.
-Crafted to meet evolving advisor needs for knowledge, theory, and research over 30 years, the Journal features the only peer-reviewed venue for scholars of advising, making it the preeminent authority on advising in higher education.
+As the longest standing single publication about academic advising, the NACADA Journal exerts a profound impact on the field.
+The Journal is responsive to the need for knowledge, theory, and research in academic advising and was the first peer-reviewed venue for scholarly inquiry the field.
+For more than 35 years the NACADA Journal has served as the preeminent authority on academic advising in higher education.

-The NACADA Journal solidly contributes to the academic community by
+The NACADA Journal solidly contributes to academic advising and the academy by:

 - building a collective knowledge base,